Some indispensable components of Haryana Culture are:

 Mango MelaOrganized in the months of June and July at 'Yadavindra Gardens' of Pinjore, this mela is a great treat for the mango lovers.
 The Mango Mela does not only quenches the people's desires o the different variety of mangoes but also offers a forum to support the farmers to sell their mangoes and teach them about the latest technology to raise their mango production.

 Baisakhi MelaHosted by the Haryana Tourism on 13-14th April at Pinjore Gardens every year, this fair commemorates the festival of Baisakhi.
-A plethora of visitors witness the celebrations with great enthusiasm and frolic.
+A plethora of visitors gather for the celebrations with great enthusiasm and frolic.

 Pinjore Heritage FestivalThis festival is celebrated every year in the month of December to celebrate the vibrant and rich culture of Haryana.
 Poets, singers and dancers perform their art forms here.
 This is a great annual event that focuses on the history and heritage of old Pinjore town and its magnificent gardens.